-Bringing products to the market faster while maintaining the same level of quality requires integrated engineering workflows as well as short changeover and start-up times.
-The simulation platform SIMIT enables comprehensive tests of automation applications and provides a realistic training environment for operator even before the real startup.
+Bringing products to the market faster while maintaining the same level of quality requires integrated engineering workflows as well as short changeover and start-up times for new or altered plant units.
+The simulation platform SIMIT enables comprehensive tests of automation applications and offers realistic training environments for operators before real systems go into operation.
 This creates opportunities for process optimization and know-how retention which results in reduced commissioning time and significantly shortened time-to-market.
 Overall this means more efficiency throughout the entire lifecycle of manufacturing and process plants.

-SIMIT V10.3 - Optimized interfaces for even more possibilities
+SIMIT V10.3 – optimized interfaces offer even more opportunities

 Real-time simulation – a foundation for your digitalization strategy

 With SIMIT, you can perform simulations on a single platform that enable both comprehensive tests of automation projects and the virtual commissioning of systems, machines, and processes.
 Simulation means more efficiency throughout all stages in the lifecycle of manufacturing and process plants.
 At the same time, simulation opens up an easy opportunity for process optimization and know-how retention.

 Unlike the real world, real-time simulation provides you with a protected space for new test scenarios that can be reset or saved whenever or as often as you want.
 SIMIT impresses with its flexible and scalable simulation structure and an intuitive user interface.
 A wide range of communication opportunities between SIMIT and external simulators lets you use existing knowledge for even more realistic simulations.